 Santorini is undoubtedly one of the most beautiful islands in Greece, it’s so picture perfect!
-That means you have so many great photo opportunities across the island!
 The blue rooftops mixed with the white walls and the pink flowers are really like a dream and they grant an amazing backdrop to every photo.

 Many companies offer photography tours, with ridiculously high prices.
 Trust me, you don’t need them!
-You can easily find the best photo spots with a great guide, and that’s what I’m here for!
-Yes, you guessed it right: my next post about the most instagrammable places in Santorini are already in progress!
-I will link it here once it’s ready.
-Until then, if you’re planning to visit Mykonos as well, you might be interested in reading my guide about the most instagrammable places in Mykonos!
+If you want to find the best photography locations on the island by yourself, check out my post about the best Instagram spots in Santorini!
+And if you’re planning to visit Mykonos as well, here’s another guide about the most instagrammable places in Mykonos.

 Hike from Fira to Oia